 Tangrams can help students learn geometric terms and while also investigating spatial relationships.
-Start them off with an introduction using triangles and squares using colorful Crayola® Color Switchers™ Markers or any Crayola Washable Markers.
+Start them off with an introduction using triangles and squares using colorful Crayola® Color Switchers™ Markers.
+If this product is not available, Crayola Washable Markers can be substituted.

 Use Crayola Scissors to cut out six 4 in.
 (10.16 cm) squares of white construction paper.

 Create a design using Crayola Washable Markers on each square.

 Use Crayola Scissors to cut out triangles and squares with white construction paper.
 Vary the sizes of white triangles and squares: ½ in.
 (1.27 cm), 1 in.
 (2.54 cm), 2 in.
 (5.08 cm).

 Arrange the 4 in.
 (10.16 cm) squares with designs on a piece of Crayola Construction Paper and glue in place.